physicshinzui/Molecular-Dynamics-Simulation/README.md

-# Enhanced-Sampling Molecular Dynamics Software based on Pure Functions in Fortran
+# Molecular Dynamics Software Based on Pure Functions in Fortran
 Author: Shinji Iida

 This MD software aims to simulate simple physical systems, such as lattice models.
 1-d, 2-d and 3-d system can be handled, enabling testing very simple system's behaviour.

-Most functions in this software are made to pure and thus adding new functions would be easy.
+Most functions in this software are made to pure except for IO subroutines and randum number generator.

 ## Implimentation
 * System: